open-contracting/software-development-handbook/docs/rust/index.rst

    .. tip::

-      Scroll up after the page loads to access the within-crate search bar
+      Scroll up after the page loads to access the within-crate search bar.